ros-drivers/flir_camera_driver/spinnaker_camera_driver/README.md

 decimal to hex, then combine them and convert to a 32-bit integer, ex:
 192.168.0.1 -> 0xC0A80001 -> 3232235521.

-The "Transport Layer Control">"GigE Vision" section of SpinView is also where you'll find that "SCPS Packet Size" setting, which you can change when not capturing frames, and verify it works in SpinView and without needing to spin up a custom launch file to get started, though it helps, and you'll probably want one anyway to specify your camera's serial number.
+The "Transport Layer Control">"GigE Vision" section of spinview is also where you'll find that "SCPS Packet Size" setting, which you can change when not capturing frames, and verify it works in spinview and without needing to spin up a custom launch file to get started, though it helps, and you'll probably want one anyway to specify your camera's serial number.